 A VPN is a private network that allows you to connect to the internet securely and anonymously.
 When you use a VPN, your internet traffic is encrypted and routed through a remote server, which hides your IP address and location.
 This means that your online activity is private and cannot be tracked by your internet service provider (ISP) or anyone else trying to monitor your online activity.

 VPNs offer many benefits beyond privacy and security.
-For example, they can be used to access geo-restricted content, such as streaming services or websites that are blocked in certain countries.
-Additionally, VPNs can improve network performance by reducing latency and packet loss.
+They can also improve network performance by reducing latency and packet loss.

 While both proxies and VPNs are used for online privacy and security, they function differently.
 Here are some of the main differences between the two: